 Transformers for In-Context PDE Solving and Inverse Problems

-Part 3: Turning PDE Data into Transformer Tokens
+transformers for inverse problems on PDEs, Part 3: Turning PDE Solutions Into Transformer Tokens

-This post explains the pipeline without assuming that the reader already knows the vocabulary.
-The central move is simple: a transformer cannot directly manipulate continuous functions, so we first represent the PDE data by finite vectors.
-Once that is done, the prompt becomes a set of equations and the transformer layers become repeated solver steps.
+This post explains the data pipeline.
+The central move is simple: a transformer cannot directly manipulate continuous functions, so the PDE data are first represented by finite vectors.
+Once that is done, the prompt becomes a set of weak equations and the transformer decoder becomes a repeated solver step.

 The figures are simple sanity checks for this geometry.
 They are here to make the construction visible; the proof questions come after the finite-dimensional objects have been fixed.